Applying for a degree course

 Type of Degree

-► I am not an EU/EEA/Andorra/Monaco/Quebec national and I want to enroll in an institutional (non-national) diploma.
+► I am not an EU/EEA/Andorra/Monaco/Quebec national and I want to enroll in a University (non-national) diploma.
 Am I subject to differentiated fees?
 NO, differentiated fees apply only to national diplomas.
-Institutional diplomas have their own tuition rates.
+University diplomas have their own tuition rates.

 ► I am not an EU/EEA/Andorra/Monaco/Quebec national and I want to enroll in a PhD.
 Do I pay differentiated tuition fees?
 NO, differentiated fees apply only to 1st and 2nd cycle degrees (Licence and Master).